-"Listen to the Music."
+"Listen to the Music" by the Doobie Brothers.
 The flanger effect has evolved through countless variants, but almost all of them have a "feedback" control (sometimes called "regeneration" or "intensity") which returns some of the output signal to the input and intensifies the characteristic sweep.
 A regenerative flanger is a real attention-getter.